christiancarson/christiancarson.github.io/index.md

 # Christian Carson

 Hi MDS!
 My name is Christian Carson, but you can call me Critty.
-I'm a rising conservation ecologist looking to improve my skills in data science.
+I'm a rising conservation scientist looking to improve my skills in data science.
 This is my portfolio showcasing some of my work as it applies to MDS.

 ## About Me